Los Angeles Uncontested Divorce Lawyer

 - Child Support – Child support payments are payments made from one parent to another in order to help with the costs associated with raising children.
 Whether you are the party seeking child support or the party who may be paying child support, it is important to understand that child support payments can have a significant impact on you and your child’s financial situation.

 - Spousal Support – Spousal support payments, or “alimony,” are payments made from the higher-earning spouse to the other spouse to allow the receiving spouse to maintain the standard of living he or she enjoyed during the marriage.

 Call a Los Angeles Uncontested Divorce Lawyer Today to Discuss Your Case

 If you are considering getting a divorce or have already started the process, you should call a Los Angeles divorce lawyer as soon as you can.
 The attorneys of Furman & Zavatsky are experienced uncontested divorce attorneys who are committed to protecting the rights of each client they take.
+We can also help you change your name during or after divorce.
 To schedule a free consultation with one of our lawyers, call our law firm today at 818-528-3471 or send us an email through our online contact form.